pen-lang/pen/doc/src/references/language/types.md

 person{...john, name: "bar"}
 ```

-You can access field values by appending their names with `.` prefixes to expressions of record types.
+You can access field values by appending their names with `.` prefixes to expressions of the record types.

 ```pen
 john.name